vllm-project/vllm/README.md

 - Dynamic batching of incoming requests
 - Optimized CUDA kernels

-vLLM is flexible and easy-to-use with:
+vLLM is flexible and easy to use with:

 - Seamless integration with popular HuggingFace models
 - Various decoding algorithms, including *parallel sampling*, *beam search*, and more